 Rather than a direct medical program, this benefit includes payments of extra pension funds based on need.
 If a healthcare team confirms that the veteran’s dementia makes it necessary for them to have aid and attendance to complete activities of daily living such as dressing, bathing, and cooking, then the monthly Aid and Attendance benefit (A&A) may be awarded.

 Funds provided by this pension benefit can be used for a range of services.
 They might be used to pay for rent in an assisted living facility with a memory care unit, for care in a nursing home, medical foster home, or adult daycare, or for an aid who will come to the veteran’s own home.
 Restrictions may apply, and those who receive this benefit should always consult a VA social worker to make sure you are using funding appropriately.

 Another benefit that is separate from but often brought up alongside the A&A benefit is the Housebound Allowance.
 You will see this benefit mentioned in the link we’ve provided for the A&A benefit.
 The Housebound Allowance is also additional pension funding that those who already receive the general pension may qualify for.
-If a medical care team can document that a veteran is unable to leave their home, the housebound benefit can be awarded as well as the A&A benefit.
+It’s important to note that Veterans cannot receive A&A and Housebound benefits simultaneously; the VA will determine which is the better fit.
+But if a medical care team can document that a veteran is unable to leave their home, the housebound benefit can be awarded at the same time as the VA pension.